Prism: An Aural and Visual Kaleidoscope

 Many aspects of this Paralympic ceremony struck me as unique much like the previous Olympic Ceremony in July.
 These ceremonies involved unique choreography and music from various artists.

 For instance, one of my favorite performances was L’émouvante by Lucky Love.
-The dance troupe consisted of a diversity of physically challenged individuals such as people in wheelchairs, amputees, etc. The main singer, Luc Bruyère stage name “Lucky Love”, a former cabaret singer, dancer, drag artist, and musician, is also an amputee.
+The dance troupe consisted of diverse physically challenged individuals such as people in wheelchairs, amputees, etc. The main singer, Luc Bruyère stage name “Lucky Love”, a former cabaret singer, dancer, drag artist, and musician, is also an amputee.
 The performance lasted almost 5 minutes, and it was another exquisite production like the performances witnessed in the previous month.

 L’émouvante by Lucky Love Publisher France TV September 2024